use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

-# PassetHub Benchmark Dashboard
+# PVM Benchmark Dashboard

 - **Team Name:** Benchmark Elite
-- **Payment Address:** 0x848a2C9C56c9073DB4813c7D80Ac4B324a5A4361

 ## Project Overview :page_facing_up:
 ### Overview

-The purpose of this proposal is to build a public benchmark and analytics dashboard that monitors solidity and ink! smart contracts deployed on the PassetHub network.
-The dashboard will help users, developers, and researchers observe, compare, and validate the performance and cost-efficiency of PVM smart contracts (in contrast to EVM contracts on various chains), with a particular focus on showcasing the advantages of the Risc5 PassetHub's PVM implementation.
+The purpose of this proposal is to build a public benchmark and analytics dashboard that monitors solidity and ink! smart contracts deployed on PVM compatible networks.
+The dashboard will help users, developers, and researchers observe, compare, and validate the performance and cost-efficiency of PVM smart contracts (compare and contrast  between a Solidity and ink! contracts), with a particular focus on showcasing the advantages of the ink!
+PVM implementation.

 Checkout live [demo](https://pvm-dashboard.vercel.app/)!

-The project is related to ink! because it strive to present PassetHub and ink! in the best form.
+The project is related to ink! because it strive to present ink! in the best form.
 Focused on DevEx and DebugEx by showcasing benchmark analysis in a transperant way.
-We believe that such a project will increase the speed of PassetHub development while ensuring at the same time high quality and preformace of the underline building blocks of PVM.
+We believe that such a project will increase the speed of ink! development while ensuring at the same time high quality and preformace of the underline building blocks of PVM.

 ### Ink!
 Ecosystem Impact

-While PassetHub now is being developed there are challenges that revolve around PVM-EVM compatibility, huge smart contract size inflation and a big amount of uncertainty when it comes to whether PVM is the right approach to improve block chain evaluation.
+While ink! now is being developed there are challenges that revolve around PVM-EVM compatibility, huge smart contract size inflation and a big amount of uncertainty when it comes to whether PVM is the right approach to improve block chain evaluation.
 The goal of this project is to display the current state of the ecosystem, and pin point the bottlenecks and silos of PVM technology as a belief that transparency will lead to easier DevEx and DebugEx, which as a result will yield a better developed PVM tech stack.

 This proposal is a response to the following problems:
-1. PassetHub’s PVM is not compatible with EVM byte code, especially when it comes to heavy smart contracts such as Zk-verifiers
+1. PVM and ink! are not compatible with EVM byte code, especially when it comes to heavy smart contracts such as Zk-verifiers
 2. It is not clear whether Risc5 is a better compiled format then EVM byte code.
 3. It is not clear what are the current bottlenecks in PVM compilation process:
   I. Is it the memory?